stati30241/Game-Of-Life/README.md

 # Game-Of-Life
 Simple editor for editing and viewing the famous cellular automata, Conway's Game of Life

-Download the compiled version of the game [here](https://stati30241.itch.io/game-of-life-editor)
+Download the compiled version of the editor here or the [itch.io page](https://stati30241.itch.io/game-of-life-editor)

 The editor was made using SFML